genevate/style_guides/programming/basic.md

 # Basic Programming Styles

-## Code Rules
+## General Rules

-- Use spaces instead of tabs (i.e. soft tabs).
+- Prefer spaces over tabs (i.e. soft tabs).
-- Avoid leaving trailing whitespace.
+- Avoid trailing whitespace.
 - Remove spaces from blank lines.
 - End every file with a blank new line.
+- Prefer small methods/objects - They are easier to read, maintain, and build upon.
+- Prefer duplication over the wrong abstraction - Duplication is much cheaper to fix than refactoring the wrong abstraction.
+Allow three duplicates, at a minimum, before refactoring.
 - Write tests that demonstrate passing and failing requirements.

 ## Sandi Metz' Rules